Michal-Atlas/DawnStorm/modules/medieval.md

 Abilities:

 - **Connoseur** - Choose a subject, you are able to talk hours on the matters of said subject, be it weapons, literature or wine.

-### Squire

-Squires are warriors, who are trained and educated.

-Skills:

-- Shields
-- Long Weapons
-- Knowledge - Tactics, Armies, War Codes

-Abilities:

-- **Field Smith**: You have a skill in repairing damaged armour and weapons in the field
-- **Footwork**: You are `Skilled` at withstanding movement and stumbling by `Feint`
-- **Guardian**: You may use your own `Defend` maneuvers on friends standing within arms-reach
-- **Brothers in Arms**: You may pay with you resources for damaged friends standing in arms-reach, if you are able to use the `Defend` maneuver
-- **Party Tactics**:
-- **Shield Bash**: You are `Skilled` at moving creatures with `Feint` using your shield

 ### Thief